 About Chicago Style and Turabian

-Chicago (University of Chicago Press) style is most commonly used to inform style and citations within the academic and trade publishing industries.
+Chicago (University of Chicago Press) style is most commonly used to inform style and citations in the humanities and social sciences, including history.
 Turabian is a relative of Chicago Style.

 What is the difference between Chicago and Turabian?

-The primary difference is that Turabian is shorter and contains fewer instructions, and that it does not contain information about publication.
-The Chicago Manual of Style is designed for professionals in the field who are publishing, and has a great deal of instruction on formating and many other things.
+The primary difference is that Turabian is shorter and contains fewer instructions, and does not contain information about publication.
+The Chicago Manual of Style is designed for professionals in the field who are publishing, and has a great deal of instruction on formatting and many other things.
 Turabian is a pared-down version designed for students writing research papers.

 Which should I use?